Robert Geathers: Regular season

+Playoffs

 Family

 Geathers comes from a line of football athletes.
 He is the son of Robert and Debra Geathers.
-Robert Sr. was a standout defensive lineman at South Carolina State and was a third round draft choice in the 1981 NFL Draft, but an injury ended his career.
-His uncle James "Jumpy" Geathers played at Wichita State University and then in the NFL, recording 62 sacks and two Super Bowl wins in a 13-year career (1984-96 with New Orleans, Washington (Super Bowl XXVI), Atlanta, and Denver (Super Bowl XXXIII).
+Robert Sr. was a standout defensive lineman at South Carolina State and was a third round draft choice in the 1981 NFL draft, but an injury ended his career.
+His uncle James "Jumpy" Geathers played at Wichita State University and then in the NFL, recording 62 sacks and two Super Bowl wins in a 13-year career (1984–96 with New Orleans, Washington (Super Bowl XXVI), Atlanta, and Denver (Super Bowl XXXIII).

-His brother Clifton Geathers played for the University of South Carolina and was drafted by the Cleveland Browns in the 6th round of the 2010 NFL Draft.
+His brother Clifton Geathers played for the University of South Carolina and was drafted by the Cleveland Browns in the 6th round of the 2010 NFL draft.
 His other brother Kwame Geathers is a former nose tackle for the San Diego Chargers.
 His cousin Clayton Geathers played defensive back for the Indianapolis Colts.
 His other cousin, Carlton Geathers, is a center on the University of South Carolina basketball team.